wwwouter/typed-knex/README.md

 > -   Mirror Knex.js as much a possible, with these exceptions:
 >     -   Don't use `this`.
 >     -   Be selective on what returns a `Promise` and what not.
-> -   Get the most the benefits of TypeScript: typec-hecking of parameters, typed results, rename refactorings.
+> -   Get the most the benefits of TypeScript: type-checking of parameters, typed results, rename refactorings.

 Install: